5 Insanely Actionable Local SEO Tips for 2019

 City Pages will only apply to the organic search results in Google.
 However, an overwhelming number of people in any city will still look to the organic search results to find what they are looking for.

 To clarify the difference between Google Maps search results and organic search results, here’s a couple of screenshots that should help:

-Local SEO Tip 2: Integrate Location Signals
+2. Integrate Location Signals

 For example, let’s say you are a car accident lawyer in Atlanta, Georgia with a verified GMB listing that has an Atlanta address.
 However, you want to also get found by people in Marietta, Georgia who are searching for a Marietta car accident lawyer.